DojunPark/pragmatic_eval_korean/README.md

 # Pragmatic Competence Evaluation of Large Language Models for the Korean Language

-This repository contains resources from our study, [Pragmatic Competence Evaluation of Large Language Models for Korean](https://arxiv.org/abs/2403.12675), which details the assessment of context-dependent expressions using Gricean conversational maxims.
+This repository contains resources from our study, [Pragmatic Competence Evaluation of Large Language Models for the Korean Language](https://arxiv.org/abs/2403.12675), which details the assessment of context-dependent expressions using Gricean conversational maxims.

 ## Dataset Description
 The dataset is composed of 120 test units designed to assess the ability of LLMs to interpret conversational implicature based on Grice's maxims:

-Quantity – Provide as much information as required, no more.
+* **Quantity** – Provide as much information as required, no more.
-Quality – Only provide information that is true.
+* **Quality** – Only provide information that is true.
-Relation – Be relevant to the conversation.
+* **Relation** – Be relevant to the conversation.
-Manner – Be clear, brief, and orderly.
+* **Manner** – Be clear, brief, and orderly.

 Each test unit involves a contextual scenario and a statement where the LLM must infer the implied meaning from a choice of answers or provide an open-ended response.